 The demonstration of wider reading and a keen academic interest are also an important part of your personal statement to reinforce your commitment to a career of continual learning.
-Whilst it is not absolutely necessary to write about your A Level subjects as admission tutors are experts on the content of these, reference to particular areas of study that you have found fascinating can convey enthusiasm and a curiosity in the sciences.
+Whilst it is not necessary to write about your A Level subjects as admission tutors are experts on the content of these, reference to particular areas of study that you have found fascinating can convey enthusiasm and a curiosity in the sciences.
 This can be even more powerful if linked back to your work experience.
+(See Wider Reading and Super Curricular Engagement factsheet).